direct to content

 The Vis was a fluyt, a ship used as a merchant vessel for the Dutch East India Company (VOC).
 The fluyt was the most successful cargo carrier of the 17th and 18th centuries.
 She was of Dutch design: cheap to build, cheap to maintain and cheap to sail with a relatively large hull.

 The Vis sailed onto the rocks near Greenpoint by accident.
 She carried with her specie, granite blocks and many large cast-iron cannons.
 In an attempt to salvage crew and cargo, a cable-way was constructed between the ship and the shore.
 People and cargo were then put into a cauldron, normally used to cook, to ferry everyone ashore.
 With two people at a time, they would be transported ashore in the cauldron.
-The story has it that one person got too greedy and tried to save himself with two chests and pockets filled with coins, that the handle broke off the cauldron and he drowned.
-Besides this event, the crew and most of the money chests were salvaged in 1740.
+The story has it that one person got too greedy and tried to save himself with two chests and pockets filled with coins when the handle broke off the cauldron and he drowned.
+Fortunately, the majority of the crew were saved, with only 3 of the sick crew members not surviving.

 Painting of the "Visch" by Jurgen Leewenberg, 1740